-By Jen Almond, Natural England’s District Level Licensing Programme Manager.
+Jen Almond, Natural England’s District Level Licensing Programme Manager, on the new data that will benefit great crested newts and developers alike.

-Natural England has now uploaded baseline survey data on great crested newts (GCN) to create a map of where they are across the whole of England.
-The project – which took three years to complete – is the largest ever survey of its type for GCN across England, and was funded by the Ministry for Housing, Communities and Local Government (MHCLG).
+Natural England has now uploaded baseline survey data on great crested newts (GCN) to make it available to all.
+The project – taking three years to complete – is the largest ever survey of its type for great crested newts across England, and was funded by the Ministry for Housing, Communities and Local Government (MHCLG).

 Why is the project important?

 We hope the data will bring other benefits: it is a fantastic resource coming out of the district level licensing programme, available to all.
-The data will mean that Local Environmental Record Centres and other groups such as the Wildlife Trusts can help better protect the GCN as they will have – for the first time – an England-wide picture of where GCN are.
-This means that their habitats can be better managed as well as linked-up on a landscape scale, helping the species to thrive.
+The data will mean that Local Environmental Record Centres and other groups such as the Wildlife Trusts can help better protect the species.
+Whilst only a sample of ponds were surveyed, the data will help inform conservation efforts.
+We hope making the data available will means that GCN habitats can be better managed as well as linked-up on a landscape scale, helping the species to thrive.

 What did we do?

-GCN are a visually striking but elusive species, breeding in ponds and hibernating on land, typically in rough grassland, scrub and woodland.
-We worked with contractors- with permission from landowners- to survey more than 7,518 ponds using the relatively new environmental DNA (eDNA) sampling technique to establish the presence or absence of GCN.
+GCN are a visually striking but an elusive species, breeding in ponds and hibernating on land, typically in rough grassland, scrub and woodland.
+We worked with contractors, with permission from landowners, to survey more than 7,518 ponds using the relatively new environmental DNA (eDNA) sampling technique to establish the presence or absence of GCN.

 Why should we protect great crested newts?